Program Name: Goddard Riverside Community Center, Inc. License/Registration ID: 817242

 Compliance History

-Date of Last Inspection: Apr 22, 2025 Currently uncorrected violations: Yes
+Date of Last Inspection: Mar 3, 2026 Currently uncorrected violations: Yes

 Date Regulation Description Compliance Status as of last inspection

 Apr 22, 2025 414.3(k) Adequate and safe water supply and sewage facilities must be provided and must comply with State and local laws.
 Hot and cold running water must be available and accessible at all times.
-Not Corrected
+Corrected

 Mar 19, 2025 414.3(k) Adequate and safe water supply and sewage facilities must be provided and must comply with State and local laws.
 Hot and cold running water must be available and accessible at all times.
-Not Corrected
+Corrected

 Mar 19, 2025 414.5(d) Whenever the heating system is in use, pipes and radiators accessible to children must have barriers or covers to protect children from injury, unless rooms are only used for sedentary activities such as homework, arts and crafts.
 Radiators and pipes accessible to children, located in rooms used for physical activity and active play must have barriers or covers to protect children from injury whenever the heating system is in use.
 Corrected